Detroit Water Quality at a Glance

 Request Water Testing

 Schedule free water testing through DWSD by calling (313) 267-8000.
-Testing is especially important for homes with children, pregnant women, or known lead service lines.
+Testing is especially important for homes with young children, pregnant women, or known lead service lines.
+Results help you understand your specific risk and take targeted action rather than relying on system-wide averages.

 Flush Your Pipes

-If water has been sitting in pipes for 6+ hours, run cold water for 2-3 minutes before using for drinking or cooking.
-Always use cold water for consumption to minimize metal exposure.
+If water has been sitting in pipes for 6 or more hours, run cold water for 2–3 minutes before using it for drinking or cooking.
+Always use cold water for consumption — hot water accelerates lead leaching from pipes and solder.
+This simple habit significantly reduces lead exposure while a permanent service line replacement is awaited.

 Know Your Water Provider